Porgramming-Hero-web-course/batch-4-assignment-1-JAKUAN-AHMED/blog-1.md

 # 🔍How it's work?

-When we need both type or any of both types we can use any of UnionType.
+📌When we need both type or any of both types we can use any of UnionType.

-Lets take object where would have name,age and adress or any only once any of three.
+📌Lets take object where would have name,age and adress or any only once any of three.

 ```ts
 const object1:UnionType={